marcus65001/c412-website/src/posts/exercise-1.md

 We can find MAC addresses and find out about the subnetwork information with the `ifconfig` command.

-Sidenote: The notation in the handbook (`192.168.1.xyz`) is not exactly accurate, this is only true when the prefix length is 24, so that the range is 1 to 255.
+Sidenote: The notation in the handbook (`192.168.1.xyz`) is not exactly accurate, this is only true when the prefix length is 24 so the range is 1 to 255.
 We can see that when the subnet is `192.168.1.0/25`, then the subnet is actually ranging from `192.168.1.1` to `192.168.1.127`.
 In this sense, sticking with the CIDR notation might be more accurate.

-With default configuration under Ubuntu, plain hostnames are not resolved (apart from our own machine), we use `hostname.local` to reach local devices.
+With the default configuration under Ubuntu, plain hostnames are not resolved (apart from our own machine), so we use `hostname.local` to reach local devices.

 For the SSH part, we can follow the instructions in the cheat sheet for creating SSH key and SSH into the Duckiebot sections.